CrabNickolson/shadow_mario_plugin/README.md

 - You should be able to save and load as normal.
 - You can use some objects (chests, environment kills, doors, etc) by punching them.
 - NPCs are at first only knocked out by Mario.
 You need to ground pound/slide into them again to kill them.
-- You can pick up and throw incapacitated enemies by punching next to them.
+- You can pick up and throw incapacitated enemies (like Bowser) by punching next to them.
 - You can revive other players by ground pounding them.
 - Use the teleport cheat if you get stuck (Left D-Pad + Right Bumper).